 Are you ready?
 Let's read!

-4 tips on how to deal with this issue
+4 tips on how to deal with stop code thread stuck in device driver issue

 1. Work with drivers